royleochan/swapIt-backend/README.md

 ## Testing

-Acceptance tests are done on a test database using mocha, chai and supertest.
+Acceptance tests are done on a test database using mocha, chai and supertest on port 9000.

 - Running all tests